vmware/cloud-network-setup/README.md

 `Supplementary=`

-A whitespace-separated list of matching the device name.
-Specifies the interfaces which will be configured a default gateway and routing policy rules for each Ip address including primary address.
-Defaults to unset.
+A whitespace-separated list of interfaces matching the device name.
+Specifies the interfaces you want to configure with a default gateway and routing policy rules for each IP address including the primary IP address.
+No default value is set for this key.

 Note that when there are multiple interfaces, the secondary interface becomes unreachable.
 When `Supplementary=` is set, the default route and routing policy rules are automatically configured.

  ```bash
 > cat /etc/cloud-network/cloud-network.toml